tomaskraus/my-rossum-app/README.md

 Those are my-rossum-app driven response status codes:

 - 200: Inputs are ok and my-rossum-app works well.\
- However, 3rd party systems may not work properly.
+ However, a rossum-service can return a non-success code, for whatever reason.
 If so, in the response body json, the "success" fields is set to "false", and the "message" json field contains a brief description of the failure.
-- 404: queue and/or annotation is not found
 - 401: user is not authenticated to view the content

 ## References